aws/aws-cdk/packages/aws-cdk/README.md

 Out of the box customisation options are also available as arguments.
 To use a permissions boundary:

-- `--use-default-permissions-boundary` indicates the default permissions boundary, supplied by CDK
+- `--example-permissions-boundary` indicates the example permissions boundary, supplied by CDK
-- `--permissions-boundary` specifies, by name, a predefined customer maintained boundary
+- `--custom-permissions-boundary` specifies, by name a predefined, customer maintained, boundary

-A few observations to add at this point.
-The CDK supplied permissions boundary policy should be regarded more as an example than anything else.
-Take the content, create and customize the policy to your needs.
-That way, the reference will be created via the CLI supplied policy name and, no matter how CDK might adjust the content, you will never have to re-bootstrap your environments.
+A few notes to add at this point.
+The CDK supplied permissions boundary policy should be regarded as an example.
+Edit the content and reference the example policy if you're testing out the feature, turn it into a new policy for actual deployments (if one does not already exist).
+The concern here is drift as, most likely, a permissions boundary is maintained and has dedicated conventions, naming included.

 ### `cdk doctor`